lokesh-kannan04/AI_Powered_Nutrition_Planner/README.md

-# AI-Powered Nutrient Deficiency Detection and Improvement
-### With Food Suggestions and Goal Tracking
+# AI-Powered Nutrient Deficiency Detection and Improvement with Food Suggestions and Goal Tracking

 ---